In the summer of 2017, I was specifically looking for a project to enter

 |Copyright 2019 and 2020 Going Ape Costume and Becky Lee Evans.
 All rights reserved.

-The weapons, kodachi, katana and ko-naginata, are based on PVC and covered in sculpted foam.
-The handles on the swords are wrapped in
+The weapons, kodachi, katana and ko-naginata, are based on PVC pipes and covered in sculpted foam.
+The handles on the swords are

 All the foam pieces are painted to suit.
 Black for the hair.
 Gold for the crown.
 Red for the weapons.
 Black, white and silver for the tail.
 These

 are painted in layers for depth, with dry brushed black, gold, silver, turquoise or red in appropriate spots.
 The finishing touch is the clear

 acrylic top coat which includes a small amount of white pearl pigment powder to provide a soft luster.

 The bodice of the gown is based on large foam shoulders and snapped into place.
 The foam shoulder structure is covered in fabric, painted,